callmeradical/callmeradical.github.io/content/about.md

 type = "resume"
 +++

-# Current Technologies
-- GoLang
-- Docker
-- AWS
-- Kubernetes
-- Terraform

-## Jobs

-### Specialist Executive, Cloud Engineering at Deloitte
+### Technology Fellow and Distinguished Engineer, Cloud Engineering at Deloitte
 *March 2019 - Present*

 I work with our engineers and product teams to; Adopt cloud native technologies,